 On average, camping gas burns at a rate of 2g of gas every minute.
 This means a standard 220g aerosol gas canister should last approximately 2 hours, and a standard 450g gas cartridge should last approximately 3.5 hours under optimal conditions.

-Measuring how long a gas canister or cartridge lasts is not an exact science, however, and there are many factors that will affect how long your camping gas lasts.
-Such factors as the altitude you will be camping at, the temperature both of the environment and your gas, the stove you use, and how efficient you are with your camping gas useage.
+Measuring how long a gas canister or cartridge lasts is not an exact science, however, and many factors will affect how long your camping gas lasts.
+Such factors as the altitude you will be camping at, the temperature both of the environment and your gas, the stove you use, and how efficient you are with your camping gas usage.

 How much gas do I need for my trip?

-Most campers, backpackers, and hikers will need to use aerosol gas canisters or camping gas cartridges in their gas stove.
+Most campers, backpackers, and hikers will need to use aerosol gas canisters or camping gas cartridges in their gas stoves.

 In the table below you’ll see some of the most popular sizes and types of camping gas and how long, approximately, you can expect them to last under optimal conditions.

 |Cartridge||Coleman C500||440g||3.5 hours|

 |Cartridge||Coleman Xtreme Gas C300||230g||2 hours|